mscroggs/bempp-acoustic-tutorials/README.md

 ## Tutorial 1: Scattering from a sphere
 The [first tutorial](https://nbviewer.jupyter.org/github/mscroggs/bempp-acoustic-tutorials/blob/main/tutorials/1_sphere_scatterer.ipynb)
-demonstrates two possible approaches for solving an exterior scattering problem.
+demonstrates two possible approaches for solving a rigid exterior scattering problem.

 This tutorial should be used to complete the following exercises: